Kernix13/beginner-git-commands/README.md

 git merge upstream/master
 ```

-So run `git merge upstream/master` (or `mqin` instead of `master` if that is your default) every time before making your changes and doing a push.
+So run `git merge upstream/master` (or `main` instead of `master` if that is your default) every time before making your changes and doing a push.
 That will ensure you always have the latest state of `master` locally.

 ### Handling merge conflicts